It is generally an accepted investment principle that diversification can reduce your risk and improve investment returns.

-One of the downsides of property, is that it’s a lumpy asset, which means that you need to make a decision to sell all or none of the asset (unlike shares, which you can sell in smaller tranches).
+One of the downsides of property is that it’s a lumpy asset, which means that you need to make a decision to sell all or none of the assets (unlike shares, which you can sell in smaller tranches).

 It would be wise to consider various ownership structures that might help you minimise any future capital gains tax liabilities.

 There are some risks associated with investing in one property as opposed to multiple properties.